onja-org/w2_css_tailwind_mini_capstone/starter-files/guidelines.md

 - Sustainability and social impact information
 - Photo galleries from previous festivals

-Remember: The goal is to create a website that makes people excited about attending SoundWave Festival while showcasing the beauty and culture of Madagascar! 🇲🇬
+Remember: The goal is to create a fun website with Tailwind while showcasing the beauty and culture of Madagascar! 🇲🇬